mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 strategy to expand smart phone production capacity in Vietnam, and by ZTE and Huawei losing shares in the US.

-Vietnam is also advancing in 0402 (concentrated milk and cream) and 8542 (IC).
+Vietnam is also advancing in 8542 (IC), 9401 (Seats) and 9403 (Other furniture).

-Also increasing are Mexico in 0804, 0806, 0810 (fruits) and in 8421
+Japan, South Korea and Mexico all supplant China in 8523 (Recording medium).

-(centrifuges), Korea in 8418 (refrigerators), and Japan in 8486 (semiconductor manufacturing equipment).
+Mexico replaces China in 8708 (Auto parts).

 ![](Trade-diversion_files/figure-gfm/draw_charts-1.png)<!-- -->